voltek62/SentryFeed/README.md

 ## Contributing

-I welcome contributions to the `cringe-guard` project!
+I welcome contributions to the project!
 Whether it's a bug fix, a feature request, or improving documentation, your contributions are appreciated.

 > Thanks to
 - [Unbaited](https://github.com/danielpetho/unbaited) for the inspiration.